Introduction

 Deep Learning vs Machine Learning

 What is Deep Learning?
-It’s a part of ML, being its subdivision.
-DL leverages ML algorithms and neural networks to make a simulation on how human makes a decision.
-It requires massive amounts of datasets and is really costly.
+It’s a subdivision of Machine LearningL.
+DL leverages ML algorithms and neural networks to make a simulation on how a human makes a decision.
+Being really costly, it requires massive amounts of datasets.
 The reason is in the astonishing amount of nuances that are needed to be understood.
-For example, Deep Learning algorithm could be ordered to understand how a dog looks like.
-It needs huge amounts of images to distinguish small details and the difference between a dog and other animals, bear, cat or monkey.
+For example, a Deep Learning algorithm could be ordered to understand what a dog looks like.
+It needs huge amounts of images to distinguish small details and the difference between a dog and other animals, for example, a bear, a cat, or a monkey.

 Data Processing